esa-tu-darmstadt/altis_sycl/README.md

 See section [Benchmark Parameters](#benchmark-parameters).

 # Build Process
-Move into any of the above directories: `cross_accelerator` or `fpga_optimized`.
-In the `CMakeLists.txt`, use CMake environment variables to target x86 CPUs and Intel GPUs (by default, the `USE_CUDA` and `USE_FPGA` variables are commented out), CUDA GPUs (uncomment `USE_CUDA`, comment out `USE_FPGA`) or FPGAs (uncomment `USE_FPGA`, comment out `USE_CUDA`) respectively.
+1. Move into any of the above directories: `cross_accelerator` or `fpga_optimized`.

+2. In the `CMakeLists.txt`, use CMake environment variables to choose the target device:
+- x86 CPUs and Intel GPUs (by default, the `USE_CUDA` and `USE_FPGA` variables are commented out)
+- NVIDIA GPUs (uncomment `USE_CUDA`, comment out `USE_FPGA`)
+- Intel FPGAs (uncomment `USE_FPGA`, comment out `USE_CUDA`)

 Currently, only one target can be active at once.
 When building for FPGAs, be sure that the BSP locations and exact part numbers in the CMake file are correct.

-Then, create a build folder and navigate into it, and run:
+3. Then, create a build folder and navigate into it, and run:

 ```
 cmake ..
 ```

 Then you can build the specific benchmarks.
-On CPUs and GPUs, this looks like the following:
+For CPUs and GPUs, this looks like the following:

 ```
 make cfd